Hi, my name is

 About Me

-I’ve been working in various projects with different technologies across the full stack: The language details are of course different and sometimes even peculiar but the general principles remain the same, and writing clean and maintainable code has always been the yardstick of good engineering for me.
-I am a quick learner and occasionally pursue development tasks outside my regular job.
+I’ve worked on various projects with different technologies across the full stack: The language details are of course different – sometimes even peculiar – but the general principles remain the same, and writing clean, maintainable code has always been my yardstick for good engineering.

-In my leisure time I enjoy reading, playing the piano, going to the opera and playing some chess.
-Besides, I’m aiming for a sustainable work-life-balance, so I can spend enough time with friends and family ❤️.
+In my leisure time, I enjoy reading, playing the piano, going to the opera, and playing some chess.
+Besides, I’m aiming for a sustainable work-life-balance so I can spend enough time with friends and family ❤️.

 Personal Side Projects